prash-kr-meena/obsidian/Virtualizations Practical Example.md

-k[[Virtualization]] is technology that lets you create useful IT services using resources that are traditionally bound to hardware.
+Virtualization is technology that lets you create useful IT services using resources that are traditionally bound to hardware.
 It allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments.

 Imagine you have 3 physical servers with individual dedicated purposes.
 One is a mail server, another is a web server, and the last one runs internal legacy applications.
 Each server is being used at about 30% capacity—just a fraction of their running potential.